-Sam was on her 3rd trip back to the gynecologist when she realized she could not keep treating her recurrent Bacterial vaginosis (BV) infections with yet another course of medications.
-She’s already gone through two rounds of a topical treatment and was now on her second round of oral medication.
-There had to be some underlying reason this was happening.
+Sam was on her 3rd trip back to the gynecologist when she realized she just couldn't keep treating her recurrent Bacterial vaginosis (BV) infections with yet another course of medications.
+She’d already gone through two rounds and was now on her third.
+Hearing about me from a friend, she made an appointment to come see me and together we began to sort out her Root Causes as part of a holistic approach.

 The medical community is having the wrong conversation about #bacterialvaginosis.
 The answer isn’t more antibiotics.
 Read here to learn what we really need to know.